filamentgroup/SocialCount/README.md

 The following archive contains both minified (`socialcount.min.js`+`socialcount.min.css`) and unminified (`socialcount.js`+`socialcount.css`) versions of the JS and CSS required to use SocialCount.

-SocialCount also has a version that packages the social networking icons as well.
-Use the regular `socialcount.js` with `socialcount-with-icons.css` or `socialcount-with-icons.min.css` and the included SD and HD image sprites.
+By default, the social networking icons are not included.
+However, SocialCount publishes a version that does include the social networking icons: Use the regular `socialcount.js` with `socialcount-with-icons.css` or `socialcount-with-icons.min.css` and the included SD and HD image sprites.

 The archive also contains the **optional** PHP service files for the AJAX request to retrieve the share counts (requires PHP 5 with curl).
 To enable this feature for your widget, use `<ul class="socialcount" data-counts="true">`.